 - Why you should go: Dozens of whisk(e)ys, grilled cheese sandwiches, local-roasted drip coffee.

 2630 S. Kolb Rd. • 4801 S. Campbell Ave. • 4524 W. Ina Rd. • 675 W. Valencia Rd.

 Located near Golf Links and Kolb, this doughnut shop features a drive-thru and really cranks out some doughnuts.
-It’s hard to know if they’re always as busy as they were on the Friday I visited but the drive-thru line was longer than at a Starbucks.
+It’s hard to know if they’re always as busy as they were when we visited but the drive-thru line was longer than at a Starbucks.

 - Standout item: Apple Fritter

 - Why you should go: Their apple fritter is big, plump, thick, and only slightly crispy on the edges.
 It’s heavy and a bit oilier than some of the others, but it’s one of the best fritters I’ve tasted.